Neoclytus caprea

-Neoclytus caprea (commonly called the banded ash borer) is a species of beetle in the family Cerambycidae.
-It was described by Say in 1824.
-It feeds on sapwood of ash, oak, and hickory.
-It often emerges indoors from firewood; logs may become infested within 20 days of felling during summer.
-The banded ash borer experiences sexual dimorphism, as the female of the species is considerably larger in size than the male and has yellow and black elytra coloring rather than white and black of the male of the species.
-They produce one generation a year.
+Neoclytus caprea, commonly known as the banded ash borer, is a species of beetle in the family Cerambycidae.
+It feeds on the sapwood of ash, oak, and hickory.
+It often emerges indoors from firewood; logs may become infested within 20 days of felling in summer.
+The banded ash borer exhibits sexual dimorphism, as the female is considerably larger than the male and has yellow and black elytra coloring rather than the male's white and black coloring.
+It produces one generation a year.

-The flight period of the banded ash borer, which is triggered by seasonal phenological mechanisms, prevents the species from cross attraction with sympatric species with similar or identical pheromone chemical composition.
-Neoclytus caprea emerges and flies from their host species in early spring, much earlier than species that possess 3R-ketol compounds in their chemical composition like they do, with negligible overlap between flight periods of sympatric species.
-This effectively isolates the banded ash borer, antagonizing and preventing the possibility of cross attraction.
+The flight period of the banded ash borer, which is triggered by seasonal phenological mechanisms, prevents the species from being cross-attracted to sympatric species with similar or identical pheromone chemical compositions.
+N. caprea emerges and flies from its host species in early spring, much earlier than species that possess 3R-ketol compounds in their chemical composition, resulting in negligible overlap between flight periods of sympatric species.
+This effectively isolates the banded ash borer, preventing the possibility of cross attraction.

 Etymology

-Neoclytus caprea is identified colloquially by the name of the banded ash borer in reference to a common host plant of theirs, the ash tree, which they choose to infest and feed on.
-The word banded is used in indication of the distinct banded pattern that decorates the back of their elytra and their abdomens, setting this particular species of beetle apart from others.
+Neoclytus caprea is identified colloquially by the name banded ash borer in reference to one of its common host plants, the ash tree, which it infests and feeds on.
+The word banded refers to the distinct banded pattern on the back of its elytra and abdomen, setting this species of beetle apart from others.

 Description

-Adult body sizes range generally from 8-17 mm in length, although some as large as 25mm have been recorded before.
-Larvae body sizes can develop to be up to 22 mm in length.
-Neoclytus caprea have elongated, narrow bodies with yellow and black striped abdomens akin to that of a wasp or hornet.
+Adult body sizes generally range from 8–17 mm in length, although some individuals as large as 25 mm have been recorded.
+Larval body sizes can reach up to 22 mm in length.
+Neoclytus caprea has elongated, narrow bodies with yellow and black striped abdomens similar to those of wasps or hornets.
 Sexual dimorphism is prevalent in Neoclytus caprea.
-Females are considerably larger than males of the species, and they have yellow and black banded markings on their elytra unlike the males that have white and black banded markings on their elytra.
-The top two bands on their elytra loop together to produce two circular shapes, similar to eyes.
-There is a distinct band found behind their heads that distinguishes Neoclytus caprea from similar species.
-Both females and males have red-orange legs that are covered in white hairs.
+Females are considerably larger than males of the species and have yellow and black banded markings on their elytra, unlike males, which have white and black banded markings.
+The top two bands on its elytra loop together to produce two circular shapes similar to eyes.
+There is a distinct band behind its head that distinguishes Neoclytus caprea from similar species.
+Both females and males have red-orange legs covered in white hairs.
 Their thoraxes and heads are also covered in the same white hairs.